ghc-proposals/ghc-proposals/proposals/0000-class-scoped-functions.rst

 Unfortunately, these changes require changes for detailed import ((B) case).

-So we need to have implicit extension "``ImportFromClassFunction``" for omitting these changes in import and we need to explicit switch it off by "``NoImportFromClassFunction``" language pragma.
+So we need to have the implicit extension "``ImportFromClassFunction``" for omitting these changes in import and we need to explicit switch it off by a "``NoImportFromClassFunction``" language pragma.

 Alternatively we could control specific imports with "``{-# NOIMPORTFN Mod #-}``" / "``{-# IMPORTFN Mod #-}``" pragma.